-Rest your ears for 24 hours after noise exposure to give them a chance to recover.
+Rest your ears for 24 hours after exposure to loud music to give them a chance to recover.

 The small ear bud style headphones (inserted into the ears) do not block outside sounds.
-Users tend to turn up the volume over other noise.
+Users tend to turn up the volume to block out other noise.

-If you wear headphones, the volume is too loud if a person standing near you can hear the music coming through the headphones.
+If you wear headphones, the volume is too loud if a person standing near you can hear the music through your headphones.

 Other tips about headphones are:

-If you have ringing or “muffling” in your ears for more than 24 hours after exposure to loud music, get a hearing check-up.Have your hearing checked by an audiologist.
+If you have ringing in your ears or your hearing is muffled for more than 24 hours after exposure to loud music, have your hearing checked by an audiologist.

 See your health care provider for signs of hearing loss if:

 - Some sounds seem louder than they should be